rodrigopolo/minEmoji/minEmoji_iOS8/README.md

 More info about twemoji:
 https://github.com/twitter/twemoji

-UPDATE: There are good news, Emoji One is promising all Unicode 8.0 emojis in his next release, wich means there will be more options and SVG emojis:
+UPDATE: There are good news, Emoji One is promising all Unicode 8.0 emojis in their next release, wich means there will be more options and SVG emojis:

 https://twitter.com/emojione/status/639919754707398657